How To Convert CC To HP (With CC To HP Calculator)

 For example, a Ford Focus RS will get you 345 BHP from a 2.3-liter turbocharged four-cylinder.
 The Ford Crown Victoria 4.6-liter V8 produces 220 BHP.

 The Crown Vic has twice the engine size but only 63% of the power.
-It still packs a considerable punch, but it shows how much more is at play than engine size.
+It still packs a substantial punch, but it shows how much more is at play than engine size.

 What Is CC?